zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 15 minutes

-As part of their efforts to put tighter security controls in place, Contoso has asked for the application secrets to be stored in a secure manner, so they aren't visible in plain text in application configuration files.
-In this exercise, you will configure Azure Key Vault, which will be used to store application secrets for the Contoso web and API applications, once migrated to Azure.
+As part of their efforts to put tighter security controls in place, Contoso has requested that application secrets to be stored in a secure manner, so they aren't visible in plain text in application configuration files.
+In this exercise, you configure Azure Key Vault, which securely stores application secrets for the Contoso web and API applications, once migrated to Azure.

 ### Task 1: Add Key Vault access policy

-In this task, you will add an access policy to Key Vault to allow secrets to be created with your account.
+In this task, you add an access policy to Key Vault to allow secrets to be created with your account.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **Key Vault** resource by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **contosokvUNIQUE-IDENTIFIER** Key vault resource from the list of resources.